 The tragic death of Chris Guerra, 29, a paparazzo following Justin Bieber’s Ferrari has reignited the conflict between celebrities and the media.
 The young aspiring paparazzo wanted to catch a shot of Justin Bieber getting a ticket.
-When the police stopped the Ferrari for speeding, Chris ran through Los Angeles traffic, to get on the other side of a freeway and hopefully get a better view of the incident.
+When the police stopped the Ferrari for speeding, Chris ran through Los Angeles traffic to get on the other side of a freeway and hopefully get a better view of the incident.
 Police officers had to ask him twice to get back to his car.
-When he finally did run back, he was hit by a SUV.
+When he finally did run back, he was hit by an SUV.
 It turns out that Justin Bieber wasn’t even in the car:

-Not long after the incident, Justin Bieber issued a statement saying “hopefully this tragedy will finally inspire meaningful legislation.”
-Miley Cyrus similarly tweeted “Hope this paparazzi/JB accident brings on some changes in ’13 Paparazzi are dangerous!
-Wasn’t Princess DI enough of a wake up call?!”
+Not long after the incident, Justin Bieber issued a statement saying, “Hopefully this tragedy will finally inspire meaningful legislation.”
+Miley Cyrus similarly tweeted “Hope this paparazzi/JB accident brings on some changes in ’13.
+Paparazzi are dangerous!
+Wasn’t Princess Di enough of a wake up call?!”

 Earlier this year, a group of paparazzi chased Bieber in separate vehicles down a freeway, whizzing past a Los Angeles city councilman, Dennis Zine, a reservist on the LAPD.

 “He was coming up behind me, making abrupt lane changes, not giving signals, cutting off cars,” Zine said.
 The photographers were keeping up with Bieber, thick on his heels.